lunar/snyk_exporter/README.md

 # Design

-The exporter starts a long-running go routine on startup that scrapes the Snyk API with a fixed interval (default every `60` seconds).
+The exporter starts a long-running go routine on startup that scrapes the Snyk API with a fixed interval (default every `10` minutes).
 The interval can be configured as needed.

 The API results are aggregated and recorded on the `snyk_vulnerabiilities_total` metric with the following labels: